SPDA36/WebApp_Feature_Engineering/README.md

-# Machine Learning Data Cleaning Web Application
+# Machine Learning Feature Engineering Web Application

 Missing values are a critical issue when building a machine learning model.
 This web app us used to